 PHOEBE EATON is an award-winning playwright-screenwriter-investigative long-form feature writer for the New York Times Magazine, New York magazine, Vanity Fair, the New York Observer, Harper’s Bazaar, Men’s Vogue, GQ (UK), and The Daily Beast among many others, her work also appearing in the Guardian, the Saturday Telegraph magazine, the Observer magazine, et al.

-A 2018 Imagine [Entertainment] Impact Content Accelerator finalist (top 1% of 4,000) and 2017 Helene Wurlitzer Foundation playwright fellow, she is a 2018-19 ScreenCraft Stage Play Award finalist for her play A FIELD GUIDE TO THE AMAZON and a 2017-18 Woodward-Newman Drama Award finalist for her play WOMAN DESCENDING A STAIRCASE (excerpt to be published in Smith & Kraus’s THE BEST WOMEN’S STAGE MONOLOGUES 2019).
+A 2018 Imagine [Entertainment] Impact Content Accelerator finalist (top 1% of 4,000) and 2017 Helene Wurlitzer Foundation playwright fellow, she is a 2018-19 ScreenCraft Stage Play Award finalist for her play A FIELD GUIDE TO THE AMAZON and a 2017-18 Woodward-Newman Drama Award finalist for her play WOMAN DESCENDING A STAIRCASE (excerpted in Smith & Kraus’s THE BEST WOMEN’S STAGE MONOLOGUES 2019).

-Eaton has sat ringside at mafia-murder prosecutions and the trial of extradited Sinaloa Cartel boss Joaquín “El Chapo” Guzmán, lately interviewing his family in his hometown hideout La Tuna deep in the Sierra Madre mountains (Kindle Single series “IN THE THRALL OF THE MOUNTAIN KING: THE SECRET HISTORY OF EL CHAPO, THE WORLD’S MOST NOTORIOUS NARCO” excerpted in the New York Post on 2/3/19 and #1 “Organized Crime” Kindle Single its first week out and No. #7 Amazon Hot New Releases/Organized Crime).
+Eaton has sat ringside at mafia-murder prosecutions and at the trial of extradited Sinaloa Cartel boss Joaquín “El Chapo” Guzmán, lately interviewing his family in his hometown hideout La Tuna deep in the Sierra Madre mountains (Kindle Single series “IN THE THRALL OF THE MOUNTAIN KING: THE SECRET HISTORY OF EL CHAPO, THE WORLD’S MOST NOTORIOUS NARCO” excerpted in the New York Post on 2/3/19 and #1 “Organized Crime” Kindle Single its first week out and No. #7 Amazon Hot New Releases/Organized Crime).
+She is a current recipient of a 2019 2Lives Foundation GLOBAL JOURNALISM HOSTILE ENVIRONMENTS SCHOLARSHIP for her cartel reporting in Sinaloa state.

-She was also the winner of a 2017 New York Press Club Journalism Award for her cartel reporting in Guerrero state, Mexico ("CARTEL WATCH: PENITENTES, PEDOPHILES, POETS, MOVIE STARS, SILVERSMITHS, AND DRUG LORDS”/The Daily Beast).
+In 2017, she was also the winner of a New York Press Club Journalism Award for her cartel reporting in Guerrero state, Mexico ("CARTEL WATCH: PENITENTES, PEDOPHILES, POETS, MOVIE STARS, SILVERSMITHS, AND DRUG LORDS”/The Daily Beast).

 Eaton's theater and film work considers complex issues involving sex workers; the queer/transgender individual; the mentally ill; PTSD war veterans; immigrants; women; blacks; Muslim identity; crime; and the soullessness/hypocrisies of big business and government.